DocSpring/rails_docker_example/README.md

 <missing>           2 hours ago         /bin/sh -c #(nop)  CMD ["foreman" "start"]      0B
 <missing>           2 hours ago         /bin/sh -c #(nop)  EXPOSE 80                    0B
 ```

+> Note: The second build uses an updated base image, so the Docker layers are not fully cached. `bundle install` and `yarn install` should still be very fast, since they don't have to download anything.
+All the builds after this one will use cached layers, so they'll be even faster (if you don't change any gems or npm packages.)

 Now remove the `awesome_print` gem from the `Gemfile` and update `Gemfile.lock`: